Skills

 - PREMIUM PLAN ONLY: If you have selected LLM, then you can select a different Model to power this particular Skill.
 This is useful when certain Models are better suited for Skills - because of their capability, or their cost, or some other reason.

 - PREMIUM PLAN ONLY: If you have selected API / Webhook then you will need to enter a URL that can receive a POST request.
-You can also adjust the headers that are sent in case you need to send an authentication or API Key.
+You can also adjust the headers that are sent in case you need to send an authentication or API Key, add static variables to the body, and configure custom response and error paths.
 See more details on the API/Webhooks page.

 Tips for Writing Good Skills